 Integrate inspiring messaging with physical distancing: Consumers will want to be inspired and encouraged by their opportunity to travel again and will be receptive to imagery and videos.
 However, be conscious of how this is portrayed and avoid imagery of numerous people or crowds.
 Inspire, while also reassuring travellers around physical distancing.

-Be a storyteller: Support your network while also inspiring your visitors – tell the stories of your partners and share lists of companies offering pandemic-appropriate services such as take-out and delivery services.
+Be a storyteller: Support your network while also inspiring your visitors – tell the stories of your partners and share lists of companies offering pandemic-appropriate services such as take-out, delivery services, and restaurants that follow the safety protocols.

 Differentiate among the clamour for recovery: Create unique, shareable, or “instagrammable” experiences with partners that can even be picked up by the media.
 Where possible, bring these efforts to visual media like YouTube or 360 videos.